11 Jobs to Avoid as an INTP

 11. Personal Trainer

 A career as a personal trainer may not be the best fit for INTPs.
-They generally aren’t the kind of people who want to make sport the center of their life.
+They typically aren’t the kind of people who want to make sport the center of their life.
 Mental challenges are usually more of a priority for an INTP, and they may not have the patience or interest in coaching others for physical activities.
-On to of that, personal trainers have to motivate their clients in high-energy environments, which can be draining for INTPs who prefer more solitary pursuits.
+On top of that, personal trainers have to motivate their clients in high-energy environments, which can be draining for INTPs who prefer more solitary pursuits.

 Final thoughts on INTP jobs to avoid